feathersjs/docs/api/authentication/oauth.md

 }));
 ```

-> __Important:__  If not customized, Express oAuth uses the in-memory Express session store which will show a `connect.session() MemoryStore is not designed for a production environment, as it will leak memory, and will not scale past a single process.` warning in production.
+> __Important:__  If not customized, Express OAuth uses the in-memory Express session store which will show a `connect.session() MemoryStore is not designed for a production environment, as it will leak memory, and will not scale past a single process.` warning in production.

 ## OAuthStrategy